tsetan/zao-voice-assistance/README.md

    It works offline, and it is compatible with Python 2 as well as Python 3.
    (pip install pyttsx3)

-2) pypiwin32 : incase pyttsx3 is not able to install .
+2) pypiwin32 : if on windows .
 3) speech_recognition : allow us to convert audio into text (pip install speech_recognition
 4) datetime : Date and Time is used to showing Date and Time.
 This module comes built-int with Python.